Robotic-Assisted Laparoscopic Radical Prostatectomy

 Robot-Assisted Laparoscopic Prostatectomy

-Researchers in Boston reported on a study that compared outcomes, benefits, and complications of open surgery vs. minimally invasive surgery:
+Researchers in Boston reported on a study comparing open surgery outcomes, benefits, and complications versus minimally invasive surgery.
+Below you can see some of their findings:

-- There was no difference in deaths or in the need for additional cancer therapy between the two approaches.
+- There was no difference in deaths or the need for additional cancer therapy between open surgery and the minimally invasive approach.

 - On average, the hospital stay was 2 days for minimally invasive surgery and 3 days for open surgery.